-Incorporated by reference to our Quarterly Report on Form 10-Q filed on August 7, 2009 as Exhibit 10.2.
+Incorporated by reference to our Quarterly Report on Form

-10.18 Amended and Restated Master

-Services and Supply Agreement

-(which amends and restates the Master

-Services and Supply Agreement by

-and between Universal Biosensors Pty.

-Ltd., Universal Biosensors, Inc., and

-LifeScan, Inc. dated October 29, 2007

-filed on November 14, 2007 as

-Exhibit 10.1 to our Quarterly Report

-on Form 10-Q and the First

-Amendment to the Master Services

-and Supply Agreement filed on

-March 30, 2009 as Exhibit 10.14 to

-our Annual Report on Form 10-K).
+10.18 Amended and Restated Master Services and Supply Agreement (which amends and restates the Master Services and Supply Agreement by and between Universal Biosensors Pty.
+Ltd., Universal Biosensors, Inc., and LifeScan, Inc. dated this exhibit.
+These confidential portions have been omitted October 29, 2007 filed on November 14, 2007 as Exhibit 10.1 and were filed separately with the SEC. to our Quarterly Report on Form 10-Q and the First Amendment to the Master Services and Supply Agreement filed on March 30, 2009 as Exhibit 10.14 to our Annual Report on Form 10-K).

 Incorporated by reference to our Quarterly Report on Form 10-Q filed on August 7, 2009 as Exhibit 10.3.
-Confidentiality treatment has been granted for portions of this exhibit.
-These confidential portions have been omitted and were filed separately with the SEC.
+Confidentiality treatment has been granted for portions of